opnfv/compass4nfv/docs/configguide/installerconfig.rst

 -------------------------------------

-First of all, The installation ISO is needed for deploying your OPNFV environment, it included packages of Compass,OpenStack,OpenDaylight,ONOS and so on. the iso can be retrieved via OPNFV artifacts repository:
+First of all, The installation ISO is needed for deploying your OPNFV environment, it included packages of Compass, OpenStack, OpenDaylight, ONOS and so on.

+The stable release ISO can be retrieved via `OPNFV software download page <https://www.opnfv.org/software/>`_

+The daily build ISO can be retrieved via OPNFV artifacts repository:

 http://artifacts.opnfv.org/